Marijuana Relapse: Symptoms, Triggers, Treatment

 Who Is Most Likely to Relapse?

 There are those who feel that the struggle with the withdrawal symptoms become too much.
 As a result, this is the main group of marijuana relapse sufferers.
 Most teenagers and young adults who consume weed in groups are very likely to relapse.
 Also, there are people who have a physical weakness or mental issues.
 Then, there are people with other drug dependencies or any other life issues in their life.
 They are all at a higher risk.
+Some women may also relapse on marijuana when pregnant to cope with morning sickness.
 People who experience these symptoms are also likely to relapse.

 Depression and irritability

-- Physical exercise helps to balance hormones and will up your dopamine levels
+- Physical exercise helps to balance hormones and will up the dopamine levels

 Higher body temperature